The American Indian in Western Legal Thought

 Currently unavailable, and unfortunately no date known when it will be back

-In The American Indian in Western Legal Thought Robert Williams, a legal scholar and Native American of the Lumbee tribe, traces the evolution of contemporary legal thought on the rights and status of American Indians and other indiginous tribal peoples.
-Beginning with an analysis of the medieval Christian crusading era and its substantive contributions to the West's legal discourse of `heathens' and `infidels', this study explores the development of the ideas that justified the New World conquests of Spain, England and the United States.
-Williams shows that long-held notions of the legality of European subjugation and colonization of `savage' and `barbarian' societies supported the conquests in America.
-Today, he demonstrates, echoes of racist and Eurocentric prejudices still reverberate in the doctrines and principles of legal discourse regarding native peoples' rights in the United States and in other nations as well.
+Robert Williams, a legal scholar and Native American of the Lumbee tribe, here traces the evolution of contemporary legal thought on the rights and status of the American Indian and indigenous tribal peoples.
+Beginning with an analysis of the Christian crusading era and its contribution to the West's legal discourses on `heathen' and `infidel' peoples' rights, Williams explores the sources and transformations of ideas that justified the New World conquests of Spain, England, and America.
+Long-held notions of the legality of European subjugation and colonization of `savage' and `barbarian' societies, he argues, impelled the West's conquests in America.
+Today, the echoes of those racist and Eurocentric prejudices still reverberate in Westen legal discourse regarding native peoples' rights.
+Williams argues strongly for the rejection of Western legal conceptions that reduce tribal people to culturally, politically, and morally inferior beings.
+He advocates the recognition of the equal sovereignty of indigenous nations to govern themselves in the world community.
+This work stands out as an important contribution to the growing movement for broader acceptance of indigenous peoples' rights as sovereign, self-determining entities.

 ISBN: 9780195080025